-It’s frustrating to watch yourself repeat the same harmful, annoying patterns and behaviors, but feel helpless to change them.
+It can be quite distressing to watch yourself repeat the same harmful sabotaging thoughts and behaviors, and feel powerless to change them.

-It’s awful to feel tense, or keyed up, or walk around with various aches and pains.
+It’s awful to feel tense, and walk around with aches and pains.

-We now understand that traumas, emotional upheavals, and difficult experiences in our lives get stored in the body.
-We control our emotional responses to things by locking down tight: we lock our jaw to keep from snapping at people, tense our shoulders so we don’t cry, tighten our fists to hold the anger in when we’re mad.
+We now understand that emotional upheavals, traumas and difficult life experiences get stored in our bodies.
+We unconsciously try to manage our emotional responses by locking down tight: we lock our jaw to keep from snapping at people, tense our shoulders so we don’t cry, or tighten our fists to hold the anger in when we’re mad.

 And the cumulative effects add up!

-We live with aches and pains, we have tension we can’t explain, and no matter how much we try to exercise and eat right, we never feel amazing in our minds and bodies.
-Something always feels off.
-These patterns mess with our sleep, our moods, and our reactions to life.
+We have tension we can’t explain, and no matter how much we try to exercise and eat right, we don’t feel amazing in our minds or bodies.
+Something feels off.
+These patterns perturb our sleep, our moods, our relationships and our reactions to life.

-EMDR and Sensorimotor Psychotherapy reveal the origins of our self-sabotaging behaviors so we can resolve them at their core.
+EMDR and Sensorimotor Psychotherapy reveal the origins of our self-sabotaging thoughts and behaviors so we can resolve them at their root.

 When therapy ignores our bodily experiences, we can only go so deep.

-What we can do is begin to unravel them through exploration, mindfulness, careful tracking, and allowing repeated opportunities to let go of what we’re holding onto.
+What we can do is begin to unravel these hiyjacking habits through moment-to-moment exploration, mindfulness, careful tracking to allow ourselves to let go of what’s holding us back.

-Even my clients who practice yoga and meditate daily tell me this work has gotten them more deeply in touch than anything else they’ve done.
-Clients also tell me how their leadership skills and their important relationships improve.
+Even my clients who practice yoga and meditate tell me this work has connected more with their empowered selves than almost anything else.
+They also say this work improved their leadership and relationship skills.